edamame-course/Amplicon_Analysis/final/QIIME1.md

 ```
 grep '@HWI' ../C01D01F_sub.fastq | wc -l
 ```
 This returns 10,000.
-So our the program managed to merged about 75% of the reads.
+So our the program managed to merge about 75% of the reads.
 Just in case you aren't convinced as to how this works lets go ahead and redirect the grep command to a new file instead of to the word count command.

 ```